 This Louisiana Adult Day Health Care (ADHC) Medicaid waiver is designed to help the elderly remain living at home or to help families care for a loved one in their home, instead of placing the individual in a nursing home facility.
 It does this by providing adult day health care services during daytime hours and, at some locations, evening hours and weekends.
 ADHC programs may have an affiliation with an assisted living home, a nursing home, or may be a separate entity of its own.

 Adult day care offers a variety of personal care, social, and recreational activities for the elderly, as well as meal services during normal business hours in a group setting.
 This waiver program is designed to enable the primary caregiver or family member to continue to work and to care for his or her loved one in the evenings and on weekends.
 Often, transportation for the eligible individual is provided by the adult day care center if the individual lives within a reasonable distance from the center.

 To be eligible for the ADHC waiver, an applicant must reside in Louisiana.
-This waiver also considers the applicant's age, functional ability, and financial resources.
+This waiver also considers the applicant’s age and functional ability.

 All eligible applicants are provided with adult day care and case management services.
 Some individuals can also be approved to receive the following services and supports:

 This program is available statewide across Louisiana.
-To apply or determine availability in your local area, call 1-877-456-1146.
-Alternatively, one can consult with his/her local area agency on aging or download the Fact Sheet for more information.
-Please note that the fact sheet has not been updated to reflect all current income figures for 2019.
-Limited information is also available on the Louisiana Department of Health website.
+To apply or determine availability in your local area, call Louisiana Options in Long Term Care at 877-456-1146.
+Alternatively, one can consult with their local area agency on aging.

 Priority admission is given to those who are being discharged from a nursing home or hospital.
 If your loved one is currently in a skilled nursing rehabilitation center following a hospital stay and you are considering employing this benefits program, you should apply before they are released.